 20% of Overall Score

-Salary comparison reports should be downloadable and easy to understand.
+In this criterion, I looked for salary comparison reports that are downloadable and easy to understand.

 15% of Overall Score

-We gave more points to tools with intuitive interfaces and considered whether users will need to spend a lot of time learning how to navigate through their features.
-We also checked if the tools have a mobile-friendly platform and offer help options such as online manuals, video tutorials, and live support.
+I gave more points to tools with intuitive interfaces and considered whether users will need to spend a lot of time learning how to navigate through their features.
+I also checked if the tools have a mobile-friendly platform and offer help options such as online manuals, video tutorials, and live support.